L'Héritage de Chasse-Spleen - Haut-Médoc 2020

 Nose

-Frank attack, fine tannins on the palate, cherry aromas, good volume and well-balanced, delicious finish.
+A bold attack, with fine tannins on the palate, cherry aromas, good body, and well-balanced, with a rich finish

 Serve